rgalyamov/docs/development-guidelines/naming-conventions.md

 ## Fields
 Fields on table extensions should be named with postfix <b>_PRJ</b><br/>
 Fields on new tables are created without postfix.
+The CacheLookup field should be filled in.
+Performance note: This can help increase performance in Microsoft Dynamics AX.

 Examples: